 Can chewing more help you eat less?

-Chewing food 40 times instead of a typical 15 times caused the study participants to eat nearly 12 percent fewer calories, the study -- published in the American Journal of Clinical Nutrition -- said.
+Chewing food 40 times instead of a typical 15 times caused study participants to eat nearly 12 percent fewer calories, according to results published in the American Journal of Clinical Nutrition.

-Several previous studies have found that eating faster and chewing less are associated with obesity, while others have found no such link.
+Previous research has explored the connection between obesity and chewing, with mixed results.
+Several studies have found eating faster and chewing less are associated with obesity, while others have found no such link.

-But in the current study, the team found a connection between the amount of chewing and levels of several hormones that "tell the brain when to begin to eat and when to stop eating, said co-author Shuran Wang in an email.
+In the current study, the team found a connection between the amount of chewing and levels of several hormones that "tell the brain when to begin to eat and when to stop eating," said co-author Shuran Wang in an email.

 More chewing was associated with lower blood levels of ghrelin, a hormone that stimulates appetite, as well as higher levels of CCK, a hormone believed to reduce appetite.

-These hormones may represent "useful targets for future obesity therapies," Wang added, since regulating their levels may help people control their appetites.
+These hormones may "represent useful targets for future obesity therapies," Wang told Reuters Health, since regulating their levels may help people control their appetite.

 The authors found no difference between the size of bites taken by obese or normal-weight men, and no link between chewing duration and blood sugar or insulin levels in any of the men.